Cristiano Biraghi: Fiorentina

-Second return to Internazionale
+Second return to Inter Milan

-In August 2019, Biraghi was re-signed by Inter in a temporary deal, with Dalbert moving the opposite direction.
+In August 2019, Biraghi was re-signed by Inter in a temporary deal, with Dalbert moving in the opposite direction.
 Inter had an option to sign Biraghi from Fiorentina in a permanent deal in 2020 for a reported €12 million fee, but opted not to take this up.

+Torino

+On 3 February 2025, Biraghi was loaned to Torino with an option to buy.
+On 24 June 2025, Torino exercised their option to buy and signed a two-year contract with Biraghi.

 International career

 Under the new regime of Ciro Ferrara, he made his U21 debut on 17 November 2010, as starting left back in the friendly match that Italy won 2–1 against Turkey.
 In that match he also featured alongside former Inter teammates Giulio Donati and Luca Caldirola in the defensive line.

 He received his first call-up along with Felice Natalino in August 2010 for the 2011 UEFA European Under-21 Football Championship qualification.
 In the next month, he made his U19 debut against Serbia.
 Before that, he received only one call-up in 2009 from the U18 team.

 He was given his first senior international call-up for Italy in September 2018, by manager Roberto Mancini, for Italy's opening UEFA Nations League matches against Poland and Portugal later that month.
 He made his senior international debut in Italy's 1–1 home draw against Poland on 7 September, in their UEFA Nations League opener.
 On 14 October 2018, he scored his first goal for Italy on his third cap in the return UEFA Nations League match away to Poland to secure a 1–0 win in the 92nd minute, which secured Italy's safety in the group; Biraghi dedicated his goal to former Fiorentina teammate Davide Astori who died early that year.